8 Things About Office Hours You Probably Didn't Know About

 Why?

-If your startup is solving an an important problem with a significantly better solution, it should grow very fast.
+If your startup is solving an important problem with a significantly better solution, it should grow very fast.
 The reality, however, is that most startups don't - they're what we call ‘bugs’.
 Office hours are our primary way to help companies debug.

 How Does It Work?